Mjz86/c_colon/mcc.md

- the function argument flow specifiers ( like a refrence  but without stable adress on trivial reallocation) the in (akin to const & )  , out (akin to mutable uninitilized& ) and inout (akin to mutable& ) prameters are all trivial reallocation and register passed,
+ the function argument flow specifiers ( like a refrence  but without stable adress on trivial reallocation) the in (akin to const & )  , out (akin to mutable uninitilized& ) and in-out (akin to mutable& ) prameters are all trivial reallocation and register passed,

  however because of the ABI nature they will remain valid for the duration of the function call so they are inheritly safe.